BrianNathanWhite/BrianNathanWhite/README.md

 ### Hi, I'm Brian.

 Biostatistician at the Wake Forest School of Medicine.
-Finishing my PhD in Statistics at UNC Chapel Hill.
+Finishing my PhD in Statistics at UNC Chapel Hill (graduating May 2026).

 I work on extreme value theory, Bayesian spatial modeling, and climate-health applications.